 For several years as a child, I was convinced that I would be an astronaut when I grew up.
-I loved everything having to do with space and rockets; I collected photographs and magazines about space travel; I begged my parents to take me to the National Air and Space Museum in Washington, D.C. when it opened in 1976, and of course I also watched Star Trek reruns religiously.
+I loved everything having to do with space and rockets; I collected photographs and magazines about space travel; I begged my parents to take me to the National Air and Space Museum in Washington, D.C. when it opened in 1976; and of course I also watched Star Trek reruns religiously.
 There simply could be no other occupation worth pursuing, and nothing could dissuade me from my passionate desire to go into space.
 Well, maybe one thing.
-I was watching the TV coverage of some space launch or another.
-It followed the astronauts through all the preparations they underwent leading up to the mission.
+I was watching the TV coverage of a space launch that followed the astronauts through all the preparations they underwent leading up to the mission.
 And before they got into the rocket, a doctor gave them shots of some kind.
 I couldn’t believe my eyes.
 Injections?
 Just to go into space?
 No way.
 I’d have to find a safer profession.
 And from that very moment I knew I’d never be an astronaut.

 Pen-t Up Ambitions

-Although my dream of traveling into space had met an untimely end, I was still extremely happy to watch other people do it, and I was particularly interested in the paraphernalia of space flight—the spacesuits, the computers, the freeze-dried meals, and so on.
+Although my dream of traveling into space had met an untimely end, I was still happy to watch other people do it, and I was particularly interested in the paraphernalia of space flight—the spacesuits, computers, freeze-dried meals, and so on.
 One day I was leafing through a catalog and I saw something that made my jaw drop: the Fisher Space Pen.
 “Just like the astronauts use!” it said.
 I was already drinking Tang, so that became my next object of desire.
 This pen, so the catalog said, would write in zero gravity—and, as a bonus, it could also write upside down, underwater, in a vacuum, on glossy paper, in extremely hot or cold environments, or even on greasy surfaces.
-And it was very shiny and futuristic-looking.
+And it was so shiny and futuristic-looking.
 Wow.
 I had to have one.

 “We have plenty of pens,” my parents said.
 Which was true.
 The problem, of course, was that the Fisher Space Pen was quite a bit more expensive than your basic disposable Bic.
 “But they don’t write in zero gravity!”
 I complained.
 My parents, ever pragmatic about such matters, then inquired when I expected to encounter zero gravity.
 I had to admit that was unlikely.
 After further discussion, I also conceded that I would probably have no need to autograph greasy, glossy photos while standing on my head underwater.
-So even the dream of writing with the same pen the astronauts used evaporated.
+So even the scaled-back dream of merely writing with the same pen the astronauts used evaporated.